 Dive into your nonprofit’s CRM system to discover opportunities for matched gifts for donations you’ve already received.
 There are a number of ways you can discover matching gifts using information already in your database.
 Specifically, sift through:

 - Email addresses: Email screening can easily provide leads as to who is eligible for match-donations.
 This can increase total revenue for a nonprofit by 1%.

-There are so many corporations that already understand the value of supporting a matching-gift program, but it does not hurt to remind them that corporate philanthropy is in their best interest.
+We know that many corporations already understand the value of offering a matching-gift program, but it doesn’t hurt to remind them that corporate philanthropy is in their best interest.

 A strong relationship between a nonprofit organization and a corporation is good for both parties.
-While nonprofits benefit from the monetary contributions of a major corporation, companies that participate in charitable giving gain value in the court of public opinion.
+On the nonprofit side, these organizations benefit from the monetary contributions from a major corporation.
+On the business side, these companies gain positive public sentiment and even improved employee retention.